 Alternatively, discounts are available for dental care services within the teaching clinics for all University of Pennsylvania undergraduate and graduate students who do not have dental insurance.
 Routine preventive and restorative services will be discounted 30% and all specialty services, including oral surgery, orthodontics, periodontics, endodontics, and prosthodontics will be discounted 20% for self-pay students with a valid University ID.
 Payment plans are also available.
 Appointments are made through the patient appointment line at 215-898-8965.

 Students who request loan deferment will receive loan deferment forms from their lending provider(s), not BGS.
-Once a student obtains the form, s/he should:
+Once a student obtains the form, they should:

 - Complete the student section of the form; don't forget to sign and date